 DNA is normally a long, continuous molecule that stores tremendous amounts of information vital for a cell to function normally.
 When a DNA molecule is broken, the long chain of information is fragmented and the original message to produce specific proteins is lost.
 When DNA is broken on one strand of the double helix, it is called a single strand break (SSB).
 If both strands of the DNA double helix are severed within 10 to 20 base pairs of each other, the break is called a double strand break (DSB).
 Figure 7 shows two examples of DNA damage.
 Other forms of damage that can occur include the loss of a base, and base modification such as oxidation.
 In many cases, cells are able to fix such breaks with repair systems that are specialized for different types of damage.
 The damage sites that remain can cause assembly of proteins to be stopped or started prematurely.
 If DNA replication occurs before the repair system finds the damage, there is a chance that a modified nucleotide is misread as a different nucleotide.
 In addition, sometimes the repair systems misread a damaged nucleotide and replace it with the wrong nucleotide.
 The result in both cases is a point mutation.
 A point mutation is a single change in the nucleotide sequence of a gene.
 This can alter the amino acid code, so that the protein produced from the gene has a different composition.
-Depending on where in the protein this occurs, the altered protein sequence can have no affect, or it can alter the protein and protein function substantially.
-The result may cause cellular or tissue abnormality.
-In more extreme cases, the presence of DNA damage that cannot be properly repaired can trigger apoptosis, or cell suicide (see the next section for information about apoptosis and radiation countermeasures).
-The individual cell is sacrificed to prevent greater damage to the whole organism.
+Depending

 Figure 7: DNA model with two examples of DNA damage shown.
-The parallel linked sequences of orange squares (\Box) and purple circles (\bigcirc) represent the phosphate(\bigcirc)-deoxyribose sugar (\Box) strands, or backbone, of a DNA molecule.
+The parallel linked sequences of orange squares (\Box) and purple circles (O) represent the phosphate(O)-deoxyribose sugar (\Box) strands, or backbone, of a DNA molecule.
 The pairs of circles linking the two strands represent nucleotide base pairs.
 In the single strand break, note that although some nucleotide base pairs have been separated, only one strand of the two DNA strands has been broken (indicated by red arrow).
 In the more severely damaged double strand break example, nucleotide pairs have been split apart and both strands of the DNA molecule are broken (indicated by red arrows).